 - Corporate Communications

 The bachelor’s degree program in communication prepares students for careers in advertising, broadcasting, corporate communication, film, or journalism and requires each student to complete a REQUIRED departmental core curriculum of ten courses (30 hours).
 Students will complete an additional six classes (18 hours) in communication for their specific career interests.

 Required classes for the departmental core curriculum include COMM 1370, 1307, 1373, 1318, 4340 or 4390 (capstone courses); nine hours of communication theory courses; and six hours of communication performance courses.
 See a Communication Department advisor for information about these courses.
 Students interested in the career fields noted above should consult a faculty advisor for specific professional electives.
 This program serves as an appropriate curriculum for those who wish a career as a communication practitioner or for those that want to enter law school, a seminary, or to pursue a graduate degree.

 A total of 18 hours of communication courses are required for a minor, of which nine hours must be upper level.
 The department will not accept any grade in the minor below a "C."

-Required courses: COMM 1307 or COMM 1370 and COMM 1318 or 1373, and 12 other hours selected by the student with the approval of Communication Department advisor; nine of which are upper level.
-The chosen courses should reflect enhancement of the student’s career plans or other life goals.
+Required courses: COMM 1307 or COMM 1370 and COMM 1318 or 1373, as well as 9 additional hours from one of the emphasis areas (Journalism, Corporate Communication, Advertising, Broadcasting, Film or PErformance Studies) selected by the student with the approval of Communication Department advisor; six of which are upper level.
+Additionally, one course from the following list is required: